 Subsection (c) pertains to Trout Management Areas.
-Conforming edits are made to reflect elimination of use of the term "closed season" for closures of areas to all fishing and elimination of the trout season and area closed seasons by sections amending 26-112-43, 26-112-44 and 26-112-45.
+Conforming edits are made to reflect elimination of use of the term "closed season" for closures of areas to all fishing and elimination of the trout season by sections amending 26-112-43 and 26-112-45.

 Subsection (d) pertains to Trout Management Lakes.
-Conforming edits are made to reflect elimination of use of the term "closed season" for closures of areas to all fishing and elimination of the trout season by sections amending 26-112-43, 26-112-44 and 26-112-45, and extends the existing March 1 to March 31 one fish per day with a 16-inch minimum length to end at 6:00 am on the second Saturday in April.
+Conforming edits are made to reflect elimination of use of the term "closed season" for closures of areas to all fishing and elimination of the trout season by sections amending 26-112-43 and 26-112-45, and extends the existing March 1 to March 31 one fish per day with a 16-inch minimum length to end at 6:00 am on the second Saturday in April.